ranjani2412/reflectoring.github.io/content/blog/2022/2022-03-15-be-informed-with-lombok.md

 The power of Lombok cannot be underestimated or ignored.
 However, I would like to summarise the key points that will help you use Lombok in a better way.
 1. **Avoid using Lombok with entities**.
 It will be much easier generating the code yourself than debugging issues later.
-2. When designing POJO's **use only the Lombok annotations you require**.(Use shortcut annotations wisely).
+2. When designing POJO's **use only the Lombok annotations you require**.(Use shorthand annotations wisely).
 I would recommend using the Delombok feature to understand the code generated better.
 3. **Do not add too many dependencies in the POJO's**.
 Keep the classes relevant to the responsibility they are designed for.
 It is easy to lose track of dependent objects with Lombok.
 4. Since @Builder gives a lot of flexibility in object creation it **can cause objects to be in an invalid state**.
 Therefore, make sure all the required attributes are assigned values during object creation.
+5. **DO NOT write code that could have a huge dependency on the background code Lombok generates**.
-5. When using test coverage tools like Jacoco, Lombok can cause problems since **Jacoco cannot distinguish between lombok generated code and normal source code**.
+6. When using test coverage tools like Jacoco, Lombok can cause problems since **Jacoco cannot distinguish between lombok generated code and normal source code**.
 You might want to consider excluding Lombok for Jacoco test coverage.
 More information on this is available [here](https://github.com/jacoco/jacoco/pull/495)
-6. **Use @SneakyThrows for checked exceptions that you don't intend to selectively catch**.
+7. **Use @SneakyThrows for checked exceptions that you don't intend to selectively catch**.
 Otherwise, wrap them in runtime exceptions that you throw instead.
-7. **Overusing @SneakyThrows** in an application could make it **difficult to trace and debug errors**.
+8. **Overusing @SneakyThrows** in an application could make it **difficult to trace and debug errors**.

 ## Conclusion